-The Presidium, supported by the Region of Liguria, wants to promote the Brigasca sheep still being reared in the few mountain pastures remaining along the border with France and to support the crucial role herders play in protecting and safeguarding the natural environment.
+The Presidium wants to promote the Brigasca sheep still being reared in the few mountain pastures remaining along the border with France and to support the crucial role herders play in protecting and safeguarding the natural environment.

 The few remaining producers work hard, moving their flocks from pasture to pasture, often in difficult conditions, but they have a great passion for their work.
 The Presidium wants to help them to improve these conditions.

 Area where Liguria and Piedmont meet France: Imperia province and some municipalities in Savona and Cuneo provinces

 via Montà Di Lanza, 80

 Alpeggia presso la malga Cian Prai a Mendatica (Im).